 - Help Create the Future

-Attend CM&E luncheons, sharpen cross-sector strategies and keep up with the best practices in innovation, sustainability and productivity.
+Attend CME monthly luncheons, get the pulse of the industry, network with industry leaders, sharpen cross-sector strategies and keep up with the best practices in innovation, sustainability and productivity.
 Watch webcasts at your convenience.
 Tell us about topics, speakers and how to serve you better.

 Chemical Marketing & Economics Group

 CME is the business topical group of ACS NY and a top supporter of STEM students through industry meetings, scholarships and chemistry festivals.
 Established in 1954, Chemical Marketing and Economics (CME) organizes exciting monthly luncheons in midtown NYC where thought leaders present cutting-edge outlooks and actionable insights on energy, materials & life science.
 CME's audience includes professionals from industry, investment, academia, media and supranational organizations.

 The American Chemical Society (ACS), founded in Manhattan in 1876 and chartered by the U.S. Congress, is the world's largest scientific society with over 150,000 members.